auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     specific password hash security events back to an organization that prepared sufficiently.

+[^cryptacoustics-and-he-as-allies]:
+    Although, cryptoacoustics and homomorphic encryption can be allies too: finding ways of applying cryptoacoutic tags to Homomorphic Encryption schemes so that the ability to run some instance of a homomorpically encrypted algorithm does imply knowledge of a plaintext message could be very useful indeed.

 [^unlike-a-watermark]:
     Unlike a watermark, a cryptoacoustic tag is kind of sigil that cannot be read directly from a passsword hash, but rather represents a belief about its origin, thus preserving plausible deniability.
 This belief must be correct for that password hash to be both genuine and crackable.

+    Also, digital watermarks traditionally seek to covertly embed a signal into documents, pictures, video, and audio, whereas cryptoacoustics seeks to overtly embed a signal into a cryptographic state changes.

 [^domain-tag-length]:
     This assumes a short domain tag of less than 20 bytes.
 For example, a